 - 3D eight-node solid (brick) element with compatible and incompatible formulations

-- Linear, compression-only, tension-only nodal, line and surface spring elements
+- linear and nonlinear nodal, line and surface springs.

 - Moment releases on frame element